iiasa/accelerator_service/README.md

 4. Set  `WKUBE_SECRET_JSON_B64` to the content of `kubeconfig.b64`.
    - Or use command `python3 -c "import sys, yaml, json; print(json.dumps(yaml.safe_load(sys.stdin), indent=2))" < ~/.kube/config > config.json` to convert the kubernetes config to JSON.
 5. Set `ACCELERATOR_APP_TOKEN` by obtaining a token as follows:
-   - Startup all services (see below).
+   - Startup the backend service:
+     `docker compose up web_be`
+     - This also starts the integrated frontend.
+   - Create an account for yourself by signing in to the front end at `https:\\localhost:8080`.
+     - Press the "Login with IIASA" button.
-   - With `docker ps`, determine the container ID of the backend:
+   - With `docker ps`, determine the container ID of the backend and shell into the container:
      `docker ps | grep web_be`
-   - Shell into the backend container:
-     `docker exec -it <container ID> /bin/bash`
+     `docker exec -it <backend container ID> /bin/bash`
+   - Grant your account superuser rights:
+     `python apply.py add_role <your email> APP__SUPERUSER`
-   - Obtain an access token for the superuser (see below):
+   - Obtain an access token with superuser rights:
-     `python apply.py get_access_token <superuser email> <seconds to expiry>`
+     `python apply.py get_access_token <your email> <seconds to expiry>`
    - Copy and paste the token as the value of `ACCELERATOR_APP_TOKEN`.
-   - Restart the scheduler service:
-     `docker compose -f docker-compose.dev.yml restart scheduler`

 ### [TiTiler](https://developmentseed.org/titiler/) (tile server)